Register Login

 Escrows

-Your lender, under most circumstances, are going to insist you fund and maintain an escrow account for your home insurance and property taxes.
+Your lender, under most circumstances, is going to insist you fund and maintain an escrow account for your home insurance and property taxes.
 Your lender will actually be responsible for making the payment…. using your money of course.

-Setting up an pre-funded escrow accounts and collecting a small amount every month for insurance and taxes ensure the bank the payments will be made in a timely manner.
+Setting up pre-funded escrow accounts and collecting a small amount every month for insurance and taxes ensure the bank the payments will be made in a timely manner.
 When you pay off your mortgage that money in the escrow account is yours.

 Fannie Mae and Freddie Mac

-Fannie Mae and Freddie Mac are government sponsored agencies created to provide affordable mortgages to low-middle income Americans.
+Fannie Mae and Freddie Mac are government-sponsored agencies created to provide affordable mortgages to low-middle-income Americans.
 They set the guidelines for the conforming loan to be easily bought and sold on the secondary market as well as guaranteeing the loans

 Over 90% of the home loans in the US are backed by either Fannie Mae or Freddie Mac.